wdzajicek/serviceworkers/_accordions/solutions.md

 {: .h2.mb-4 id="solution" }

-To implement this idea I need to modify my `WebpackHashFilePlugin.js`{: .code} Webpack-plugin-file to be able to create both the existing `_data/hash.yml`{: .code} file and create a new `hash.json`{: .code} file in a valid JSON format in addition.
+To implement this idea I need to modify my `WebpackHashFilePlugin.js`{: .code} Webpack-plugin-file to be able to create both the existing `./_data/hash.yml`{: .code} file and a new `./hash.json`{: .code} file in valid JSON format.
 {: .p}

+The `hash.json`{: .code} file, along with the Fetch API, will allow us access the bundle's hash from within the service worker's scope.
+We can then use this hash to reconstruct the filenames for caching in our&nbsp;app.
+{: .p}

 For this, I need to do the following modification to the plugins JS file:
 {: .p.mb-1}

-- Create another plugin option (with default setting) to specify a file-extension separate from the file-name:
+- Create another plugin option (with a default setting) to specify a file-extension separate from the file-name:
-  - This allow us to create either a JSON file and YAML file.
+  - This will allow us to create either a JSON or YAML file.
-- Modify the output file contents to create a valid JSON file if the extension is `json`{: .code}.
+- Modify the output file contents to create a valid JSON file (if the extension is `json`{: .code}).

-The [original plugin file](#the-original-webpackhashfilepluginjs-plugin-code) is shown above.
+The [original plugin file](?id=cache-busting-with-webpack--jekyll#project-features) is shown above.
 It's pretty easy to figure out what is going on in the plugin if your familiar with JS.
 Take a look at the file and my inline comments.
 {: .p}

 ### WebpackHashFilePlugin.js modifications
 {: .h3 }

-The modification needed to add the fileExtension option and JSON syntax support is shown below.
-Only the new lines of code are not commented-out in the `WebpackHashFilePlugin.js`{: .code} file below:
+The modification needed to add the fileExtension option and JSON syntax support are shown below.
+Lines of code that stay the same are commented-out via JS inline comments (`// Inline comment`{: .code}):
 {: .p}

 ```javascript